 In this blog we compare the price and performance of NGINX Plus versus Citrix NetScaler [Editor – now called Citrix ADC] application delivery controllers (ADCs).
 Our testing reveals that you can replace Citrix NetScaler ADCs with NGINX Plus and save up to 87% without any sacrifice in performance or critical features.

 Editor – For more information about replacing hardware ADCs with NGINX Plus, see our blog post, Migrating Layer 7 Logic from F5 iRules and Citrix Policies to NGINX and NGINX Plus, and deployment guides:

-- Migrating Load Balancer Configuration from Citrix NetScaler to NGINX Plus
+- Migrating Load Balancer Configuration from Citrix ADC to NGINX Plus

 - Migrating Load Balancer Configuration from F5 BIG‑IP LTM to NGINX Plus

 - HTTP requests per second (RPS)

 For more details on the metrics, see Performance Metrics.

 The metrics for Citrix NetScaler are from a published datasheet and pricing is from two sources: MacMall and this publicly available price list.
 For NGINX Plus, performance numbers are from the NGINX Plus Sizing Guide and hardware pricing is based on the list prices of Dell PowerEdge servers with the same specs as the Intel hardware that achieved the indicated result in our tests.